Tam Mutu, Stephanie Umoh and Juliette Goglia Lead Today's Reading of JANE EYRE Musical

 Cleveland Musical Theatre, a 501(c)(3) non-profit organization, creates exceptional education for the Cleveland community and beyond through new, revised and reimagined productions and workshops.
 Broadway, national, and area artists collaborate to develop a dynamic synergy, fostering successful professional careers and development in the theatre.

-Theatre professionals who wish to attend the July 19th presentation should contact: Info@ClevelandMusicalTheatre.org for more information.
+Theatre professionals who wish to attend today's presentation should contact: Info@ClevelandMusicalTheatre.org for more information.